codemonger-io/passquito/passquito-cdk-construct/api/markdown/passquito-cdk-construct.passquitocoreprops.alloworigins.md

 ## Remarks

-No CORS preflight is performed if omitted.
+No CORS preflight is performed if omitted or empty.